enyo/enyo.github.io/_posts/2014-11-24-stateless-html.md

 By putting all your content in the `#main` section, and always serving the same HTML blocks before and after, you make it possible to dynamically load your content and simply exchange it for every page, without needing to implement another representation of your content on the server.

-When your site is loaded, your BrowserScript parses the document and looks for all links that point to other HTML pages on your site, for example: `/laces.html`, `/laces/striped-laces.html`, `/home.html`, `/about.html` etc…
+When your site is loaded, your JavaScript parses the document and looks for all links that point to other HTML pages on your site, for example: `/laces.html`, `/laces/striped-laces.html`, `/home.html`, `/about.html` etc…

 You then attach a `click` event handler on those links, “disable” the default behavior (by calling `event.preventDefault()`) and add your own click handler.